Dragoon-s-Den/DragoonTankSystem/README.md

 user interface with simple controls.

 ## FAQ
-- **When will it release?**
-  There is no set release date yet.
-The system will be done when it's done; we're doing our best to deliver a truly revolutionary product.
-- **What will be the price on release?**
+- **What's the price?**
-  Dragoon Tank System will release FOR FREE.
-As always with DD products, we will release it for free.
+  Dragoon Tank System is FREE, as are all DD products.
 - **Will it require spearhead?**
-  DTS will not require a spearhead installation to run.
+  DTS does not require a spearhead installation to run.
 However, we strongly recommend using spearhead for the best experience and compatibility.

 ## Credits
 - Jarr__ (@SrJarr): Creator of the system
 - Note_Taker (@VanguardCobalt): Bug fixes and assistance
 - Enmaenma: Fellow tank enjoyer
 - Gamer_Okami: Original creator of the car chassis heavily modified for DTS compatibility.
-- Nyemse/Ina: Original creator of Spearhead weapon system, from which some code has been taken for ballistics.
+- Nyemse/Ina: Original creator of Spearhead weapon system, from which some code has been forked for ballistics.
+- DD Members: Fellow free tech enjoyers who have collaborated by testing early versions.